Sedation Dentist Needham, MA

 When a cavity is being treated or other minor dental work performed, patients may prefer to use a combination of laughing gas and localized pain medication.
 After numbing the surface of the gums, we can inject pain medication that numbs the area that is being worked on.
 As a sedation dentist, this is an effective tool for us to prevent and eliminate any discomfort.
 We can administer as much medication as is necessary throughout the course of the treatment, and only that specific area will remain numb.
 The benefit of this type of sedation is how localized it is.
 For example, if a cavity is being treated on one side of the mouth, the other side will remain fully functional.
 This way you can eat immediately after the treatment while the numbing effect wears off the other side.

-For those needing oral surgery, total sedation may be necessary or preferable.
-This is often referred to as sleep dentistry because a patient is put to sleep and will not remember anything from the procedure.
+Laughing gas is also a great option for more intensive procedures, such as oral surgery.
 As a sedation dentist, we find that this is an excellent solution when a patient is getting a full smile makeover.
 When the majority of teeth are being worked on, the procedure can take a significant amount of time.
 We need to do dental work with precision and that requires not rushing through the procedure.
-With that in mind, our Needham patients may find it difficult to hold still when the treatment lasts longer than an hour or two.
-Going to sleep is a much better option because your body will naturally remain still, you will feel comfortable and not remember what took place during the treatment.
-If this is your preferred method of sedation dentistry, we will monitor you carefully during the treatment and afterwards to ensure that the anesthesia wears off like it should.
-You will also need to have someone drive you home and may feel slightly sluggish for the remainder of the day.
-These types of procedures typically call for rest and relaxation anyway, so take it easy at home before resuming normal activity the next day.
+With that in mind, our Needham patients may find it more comfortable with the help of laughing gas.
+If this is your preferred method of sedation dentistry, we will monitor you carefully during the treatment and afterward to ensure that it wears off like it should.
+Still, oral surgery typically calls for rest and relaxation, so take it easy at home before resuming normal activity the next day.

 Check out what others are saying about our sedation dental services on Yelp: Sedation Dentist Needham